George de Roerich: Himalayan Research Institute

 The plethora of materials collected during the Central Asia Expedition became the foundation for the establishment of the Himalayan Research Institute named Urusvati in Darjeeling in 1928.
 A few months later, the institute moved to Naggar in Kulu Valley.
 The center engaged in scientific exchange with 285 institutes, universities, museums, and libraries around the world.
 Roerich collaborated with Tibetan scholars and published the Tibetan English Dictionary in 1934.
 One of his main focuses for the center was to bring people to the institute who practiced and lived the cultures being examined by the center.
 He was the director of the institute for 10 years.

 Manchuria expedition

-In 1934–1935, Roerich undertook an expedition with his father to Manchuria and Inner Mongolia that was organized by the U.S. Department of Agriculture for the purpose of collecting seeds of drought resistant plants that would help prevent erosion of soils and the spreading of pests.
-In addition to gaining purely scientific knowledge, this expedition also had a social and cultural aim: to create wider agricultural cooperation and public collaboration.
-Professor Nicholas Roerich led the expedition, and George Roerich was the assistant and responsible for the medicinal research.
-They gathered a collection of drought resistant plants, herbs, and soil as well as a valuable list of traditional medicinal treatments.
+In 1934–1935, the U.S. Department of Agriculture organized an expedition for Roerich and his father Nicholas Roerich to Manchuria and Inner Mongolia for the purpose of collecting the seeds of drought resistant plants, with the hopes that they that would help prevent erosion of soils and the spreading of pests.
+This expedition was also to create wider agricultural cooperation and public collaboration.
+Nicholas led the expedition, and George Roerich was the assistant and responsible for the medicinal research.
+They gathered a collection of drought resistant plants, herbs, and soil as well as a list of traditional medicinal treatments.
 Roerich made maps and conducted a photo survey of the region in which the expedition took place.
 In 1935, the research from the expedition was transferred back to India, and the Roerichs returned to Kulu Valley in October 1935.